 We see this question asked a lot.
 When it comes to metal, we feel the 6L6GC is the way to go.
 Primarily because of the full-bodied sound they provide.

 The reason for this choice is that the high-gain tone is created in the preamp.
-And so the additional headroom and less scooped sound that a 6L6GC offers will let the preamp do most of the heavy lifting.
+The extra headroom and less scooped sound that a 6L6GC offers will let the preamp do most of the heavy lifting.

-Personally, I would rather have a cleaner, loud power section that lets the preamp do all the distorting and tone shaping.
+Personally, I would rather have a cleaner, loud power section.
+One that lets the preamp do all the distorting and tone shaping.
 This is a more modern desire, as when you turn up the volume, it remains clean.

-But, tone is subjective, there are many players who prefer the sound of an EL34 metal amp.
+But, tones are subjective, there are many players who prefer the sound of an EL34 metal amp.
 So it’s probably a good idea to go down to a music store and try a few.

 Can I use 6L6 instead of EL34?

 This depends on the amplifier and if it is designed to use them.
-Because the operating parameters are different between the two tube types, not every amp can use them.
+The operating parameters are different between the two tube types.
+So not every amp can use them.

-It is always best to consult your manual to make sure changing to a different tube type will not do damage to your amplifier.
+It’s always a good idea to consult your manual.
+Just make sure changing to a different tube type will not damage your amplifier.